EliFMBurgos/Burgos-et-al.2026/README.md

 The data are subject to specific provincial and national ethical approvals associated with the published study, and additional uses may require new ethical clearance.

-If you wish to use these data for purposes beyond education, please contact the corresponding authors directly.
+If you wish to use these data for purposes beyond education, please contact the corresponding authors directly. isabelgv@ege.fcen.uba.ar; burgosef@gmail.com